pm2877/Spot-Notify/README.md

 Notifications and more for Spotify App on Mac OS.

-- This project aims to provide the users with a script that shows desktop notifications on _Mac OS_ that will contain name, artist, album, and other details of the song when the user starts playing or changes a song when using the Spotify Application.
+- This project provides a script that shows desktop notifications on _Mac OS_ that will contain name, artist, album, and other details of the song when the user starts playing or changes a song when using the Spotify Application.

+- Users can select to Skip the song by clicking the Skip button in the notification.

+- Clicking on the notification opens the Spotify Application.

 - The project also aims to provide various shortcuts for Spotify to help users use various functionalities of the Spotify App without having to change their window while working.